P403n1x87/austin/README.md

 `--enable-shared` flag.
 There is a plan to first support more Python versions, then the 32-bit architecture and finally more operating systems.

+> **NOTE** The TUI is still work in progress.
+Its main purpose is to provide
+> an example of how to use the output produce by Austin rather than an
+> additional application to maintain.

 # Installation